 Depression in Adolescents: Can CBT Help

-According to a BBC report in recent times, one in four young women suffers from a mental health problem.
-With the underfunding that mental health services suffer from in the UK, there are sometimes very few places a young individual can turn which provides the support and help they need.
 That’s highlighted by the fact that only 30% of depressed teens are receiving any treatment at all.
-With the increasing challenges that state-funded mental health services experiences, difficulties in delivering treatment are often further compounded by Child and Adolescent Mental Health Services (CAMHs), too often being withdrawn for those reaching their late teens and early adulthood.
+With the increasing challenges that state-funded mental health services experience, difficulties in delivering treatment are often further compounded by Child and Adolescent Mental Health Services (CAMHs), too often being withdrawn for those reaching their late teens and early adulthood.

 Individuals may be set adrift if they don’t have the support of either their family or access to suitable treatment such as Cognitive Behaviour Therapy (CBT).